boldflight/BibleConverter/test_EPUB/output/isa.md

 [11] Turn aside from the way;
 stray off the path.
 Remove from our presence the Holy One of Israel.”

+[12] For this reason this is what the Holy One of Israel says:
 “You have rejected this message;
 you trust instead in your ability to oppress and trick, and rely on that kind of behavior.